-CORE PRINCIPLE 4 - Taking informed and transparent decisions which are subject to effective scrutiny and managing risk Taking informed and transparent decisions which are subject to effective scrutiny and managing risk The local code should reflect the requirements for local authorities to: Position at March 2011 Actions Needed to Address Weaknesses and responsible officer against conflicts of interest and put in place appropriate processes to ensure that they continue to operate in practice.
+CORE PRINCIPLE 4 - Taking informed and transparent decisions which are subject to effective scrutiny and managing risk Taking informed and transparent decisions which are subject to effective scrutiny and managing risk transparent decisions which are subject to effective scrutiny and managing risk The local code should reflect the requirements for local authorities to: Position at March 2011 Actions Needed to Address Weaknesses and responsible officer 3.
+Put in place arrangements to safeguard members and employees The registers of Members' interests and gifts and hospitality are now placed on the web site enabling easy public access. against conflicts of interest and put in place appropriate processes to ensure that they continue to operate in practice.
 The Monitoring Officer prepares an annual report to the Standards Committee.
 4. Develop and maintain an effective audit committee (or equivalent) The Audit Committee has met quarterly during the year.
 The terms of reference are set out in the Constitution. which is independent or make other appropriate arrangements for the discharge of the functions of such a committee.
 The provision of the internal audit function within the Council is through the Audit & Investigations Team, working in partnership with Deloitte & Touche Public Sector Internal Audit Ltd. The Audit Committee approve the annual Internal Audit Plan and receive progress reports at each quarterly meeting.
 External audit is provided by the Audit Commission.
 Their plans, interim reports and annual audit letter are all presented to the Audit Committee.
 5. Put in place effective transparent and accessible arrangements for dealing with complaints.
 The Council has a well regarded corporate complaints procedure that has been praised and endorsed by the Local Government Ombudsman (LGO) in previous years.
 The Corporate Complaints Policy was revised and reissued in January 2011, together with a new Corporate Complaints Manual.
 The complaints service is headed by our Corporate Complaints Manager, working with complaints managers and teams across the departments.
 This reporting line into the Corporate Complaints Manager was introduced in October 2010, and represents a positive move towards further promoting consistent, joined up complaints management across the Council.
 The 2009/10 Annual Report on complaints performance was presented to the Overview and Scrutiny Committee in December 2010.
 As such, this noted that the number of complaints had increased by 5% in comparison to the previous year.
 However, this is linked to the scale of changes taking place across the Council, and, on the basis of the further developments made to the way in which complaints are now being handled, the projection for 2010/11 was for a decrease in complaint numbers of 70%.
 In total, 77 complaints were investigated by the LGO during 2009/10.
 For the third year running, no formal reports were issued against the Council as a result of this.
 Only seven complaints resulted in local settlement, which represents one of the lowest settlement rates in London.
-6. Ensure that those making decisions whether for the authority or partnership are provided with Members are required to make sound decisions based on written reports which are prepared in accordance with the report writing guide and have to be cleared by both Finance and Legal.
-The Executive receives a briefing (Leaders Briefing) two weeks prior to the Executive meeting when